PaddlePaddle/book/recognize_digits/README.en.md

 Fig. 5 Pooling layer<br/>
 </p>

 Pooling layer performs downsampling.
 The main functionality is to reduce computation by reducing network parameters.
-It also prevents over-fitting to some extent.
+It also prevents overfitting to some extent.
 Usually, a pooling layer is added after a convolutional layer.
-Pooling layer includes max pooling, average pooling, etc. Max pooling uses rectangles to divide input layer into several parts, and compute maximum value in each part as output (Fig. 5.)
+Pooling layer includes max pooling, average pooling, etc. Max pooling uses rectangles to segment input layer into several parts, and compute maximum value in each part as output (Fig. 5.)

 #### LeNet-5 Network